zestze/chit-cpp/README.md

 ## Features to Implement

+- [ ] Put extern globals in their own namespace or something.
 - [ ] For errors print to std::cerr and for other info print to std::cout
 - [ ] Can use structured bindings, "auto [el1, el2... ] = get_tuple(...)" when grabbing tuples
 - [ ] Grab elements from tuple by calling get<type> rather than get<indx>